 4. Take a Stroll along the Perfume River

 The Perfume River runs through the heart of Hue and is a popular tourist attraction.
 It’s one of the most well-known bodies of water in Vietnam.
 There is a charming riverside walkway down the length of the river, making it ideal for a picturesque walk in the cool evening.
-You can also rent a boat or go for a dinner or short sightseeing cruise on the river.
+You can also rent a boat or go for dinner or a short sightseeing cruise on the river.

 5. Visit the Thanh Toan Bridge